appbaseio/reactivesearch/content/docs/reactivesearch/vue/advanced/CustomQueries.md

 You need to write a custom query but haven't worked with Elasticsearch.
 Okay, as a super quick primer, Elasticsearch is a data store search engine with a NoSQL JSON data model.

-The docs link above is a good way to explore ElasticSearch in depth.
+The docs link above is a good way to explore Elasticsearch in depth.
 Another alternative to get started with the query syntax is [Mirage](https://opensource.appbase.io/mirage), a GUI for composing Elasticsearch queries.